-Just as people differ, so every nose is different; a nose may be too long, too wide, or even crooked.
+Just as people differ, so too is every nose different: a nose may be too long, too wide, or even crooked.
 Every nasal operation is different as well.
 The alterations we recommend will be dependent upon your sex, age, skin thickness, and complexion.
 The goal of surgery is to carefully tailor your nose, creating a natural look that doesn’t have an “operated” appearance.

-We do ask you to come to the office/hospital several hours before your surgery is scheduled.
+We ask you to arrive several hours before your nose job is scheduled.
 Medications are given before the operation to help prevent infection, promote healing, and reduce swelling after the surgery.
 You can expect the operation to last 1½ to 2½ hours.

 In general, you should expect to have no scars on the outside of your nose.
 Sometimes, when performing a major correction or in a case of significant deviation secondary to injury, a small incision is placed under the tip of the nose to provide better visualization.
 Also, when narrowing of the nostrils is desired, we place incisions in the crease between the nostrils and the cheek, resulting in small scars that heal rapidly and become inconspicuous within a short time.